Lowest Prices Ever on Clearance Merchandise

 Please register for the course by clicking here so we know how many snacks to bring.
 We’re looking forward to seeing you there.

-* On-line refresher meeting will be conducted using Adobe Connect.
-A link to the meeting will be sent out to enrollees on Monday (11/9) morning.
+* On-line refresher meetings will be conducted using Adobe Connect.
+A link to the meeting will be sent out to enrollees on morning of the session.

 Please join us on Tuesday, November 10, 2015, in the Center forTeaching, Learning & Research, LIB 225 at 12:15 PM.